PaulskPt/Presto_MQTT_multi_topic_subscriber/README.md

 ## 2025-08-22 Version 7 of the Subscriber script
 Added:
-- functionality to remotely change the color of the display text (using buttons L(eft) and R(ight) on a Qw/ST I2C game controller, connected to the MQTT Publisher device);
+- functionality to remotely change the color of the display text (using buttons L(eft) and R(ight) on a Qw/ST I2C game controller, connected to the MQTT Publisher device).
-  to change the display color added function redraw(), beside the already existing draw() function.
+  To change the display text color, I added the function redraw().
+This new function is similar to the draw() function.
+The difference is that draw() uses data from the MQTT message received at that moment while redraw() uses data from the latest received and stored MQTT message.
-  The idea is: when a MQTT message containing a display text color change, the display is cleared, the text color is set to the new color and the screen is build-up using the data from the latest received MQTT message with topic "sensor/Feath/ambient".
+  The idea is: upon receiving a MQTT message containing a display text color change command, the display is cleared, the text color is set to the new color and the screen is build-up using the data from the latest received MQTT message with topic "sensor/Feath/ambient".
 To show that not the most recent data is shown, the text "RD" will be shown in the top-right corner of the screen.
-As soon as a next MQTT message with topic "sensor/Feath/ambient" is received, the normal draw() function will buid-up the screen, continuing to use the new text color.
+As soon as a next MQTT message with topic "sensor/Feath/ambient" is received, the normal draw() function will continue to buid-up the screen, using the new text color.
 - objects for each of the non $SYS topics (sensor_obj, toggle_obj, amb_obj, disp_obj and metar_obj) are created and
   maintained.
 They act as "memory" for some settings, while "memory" of received MQTT messages is done by saving them
 - in a file on SD-Card.